-Under Title IX, Prohibited Conduct includes sex discrimination including sex-based harassment, sexual assault, dating violence, domestic violence, and stalking as defined below.
+Under Title IX, Prohibited Conduct includes sex discrimination as defined below.

-To the extent that federal or state laws addressing conduct that could be deemed Prohibited Conduct are created or amended, engaging in such conduct shall be considered a violation of these Procedures even if the definitions below have not been updated to reflect the most recent additions to or changes in law.
+To the extent that federal or state laws addressing conduct that could be deemed Prohibited Conduct are created or amended, engaging in such conduct shall be considered a violation of this Policy even if the definitions below have not been updated to reflect the most recent additions to or changes in law.